DMW2151/msls-pytorch-dcgan/docs/post.md

 ### Theory and Background

 In this project I re-implement elements of Ian Goodfellow's [Generative Adversarial Networks (2014)](https://proceedings.neurips.cc/paper/2014/file/5ca3e9b122f61f8f06494c97b1afccf3-Paper.pdf)<sup>1</sup> and Alec Radford's [Unsupervised Representation Learning With Deep Convolutional Generative Adversarial Networks (2016)](https://arxiv.org/pdf/1511.06434.pdf)<sup>2</sup> papers in PyTorch.
-Both papers are concerned with the development of GANs,Generative Adversarial Networks.
+Both papers are concerned with the development of GANs, Generative Adversarial Networks.

 Before discussing specific elements of the project, let's discuss the *way* GANs work.
 Put simply, GANs consist of two competing functions.
 A generator (`G`) tries to create believable data and a discriminator (`D`) tries to maximize the probability it correctly classifies real and generated data.